 Maningrida Arts and Culture Precinct

-We’re working with Architects Without Frontiers, the Bawinanga Aboriginal Corporation and Maningrida Arts and Culture on a vital cultural hub for this remote community in Australia’s Northern Territory.
+Working with Architects Without Frontiers, the Bawinanga Aboriginal Corporation and Maningrida Arts and Culture, we collaborated on a vital cultural hub for this remote community in Australia’s Northern Territory.

 The proposed project connects the separate Djómi Museum and Bábbarra Women’s Centre in a precinct focusing on the history, traditions and art of the community and region.